Walmart's Robots Don't Appear to Be Going Over So Great With All of Its Workers

 Retail giants are increasingly turning over jobs and tasks performed in the past by human workers to a growing workforce of robots.
 A new report on this automation of jobs by Walmart says it’s led to a greater sense of tedium and unease among some human employees, even as the company insists that its robots are meant to benefit them.

-The Washington Post reported Thursday that while some Walmart employees working at the roughly 1,500 location where these robots have been introduced described them as helpful, others claimed the robots made their jobs less enjoyable and made them feel undervalued by the company.
+The Washington Post reported Thursday that while some Walmart employees working at the roughly 1,500 locations where these robots have been introduced described them as helpful, others claimed the robots made their jobs less enjoyable and made them feel undervalued by the company.
 These employees described to the paper an increasingly monotonous work environment in which they are effectively tending to and training the robots, and felt limited by the work of performing tasks delegated by machines.

 Walmart claims that its robots—whose tasks include everything from cleaning floors to scanning shelves and sorting inventory—are meant to “minimize the time an associate spends on the more mundane and repetitive tasks” and allow its workers “more of an opportunity to do what they’re uniquely qualified for: serve customers face-to-face on the sales floor.”
 Reached by Gizmodo by phone, a Walmart spokesperson insisted that the robots give employees opportunities to move away from “extremely mundane and repetitive” tasks like sitting atop a floor scrubber for two hours a day or scanning thousands of inventory labels manually.

-The spokesperson argued that, in the case of Walmart’s Auto-C floor scrubber, these machines roam the wide aisles in stores but cannot clean spaces like restrooms, areas with clothing racks, checkout lanes, or other tight spaces that can’t be reached by the robots.
+The spokesperson argued that, in the case of Walmart’s Auto-C floor scrubber, for example, these machines roam the wide aisles in stores but cannot clean spaces like restrooms, areas with clothing racks, checkout lanes, or other tight spaces that can’t be reached by the robots.
 Tasks in these areas still need to be human workers, and eliminating some of that cleaning, scanning, or sorting work could allow them to perform other necessary tasks or tend to customers, the spokesperson said.

 Advertisement